Travel didn’t always thrill me.

 I remain grateful for that unpredictability.
 The path led me to the creative work I do now, this writer’s life I love.

 We recently flew over 6,000 miles, from Europe to Asia.
 My dad had suffered a mild stroke, so I took the kids back to the Philippines after many years.

 This time, coming back was a joyful feeling.
 The blue carpet in the renovated Manila terminal was warm and welcoming.

 We skipped, hugged, took selfies.
 We created new memories and I re-framed old ones.

 My kids, too, have been learning, that home is not a single place.
 It’s not a country, nor a concrete building.
 It is not even an association of people.

 Being home—and coming home—is a state of mind.
-Of peace and love encompassing you, no matter where in the world you are.
+Peace and love encompassing you, no matter where in the world you are.

 And that incredible state of mind still thrills me.

-Thank you for visiting Stories & Sketches.
-To find out more about working with me on Destination Marketing and Media, please visit my Partners page.
+Thank you for visiting Sketchbook Journeys.
+To find out how you can work with me, please visit my Partners page.